-The maintenance charge referred to shall be used to create a fund known as the “Maintenance Fund"; and each such maintenance charge shall be paid by the owner of each lot (or residential building site) annually, in advance, on or before January 10th of each year, beginning January 10, 1978.
+The maintenance charge referred to shall be used to create a fund known as the “Maintenance Fund"; and each such maintenance charge shall be paid by the owner of each lot (or residential building site) annually, in advance, on or before January 10th of each year.

-The exact amount of each maintenance charge will be determined by McCrory-Hallbeck or the Corporation during the month preceding the due date of said maintenance charge.
-All other matters relating to the assessment, collection, expenditure and administration of the Maintenance Fund shall be determined by McCrory-Hallbeck or the Corporation.
+The exact amount of each maintenance charge will be determined by the Corporation during the month preceding the due date of said maintenance charge.
+All other matters relating to the assessment, collection, expenditure and administration of the Maintenance Fund shall be determined by the Corporation.

-The maintenance charges collected shall be paid into the Maintenance Fund to be held and used for the benefit of all owners in the Subdivision and any other sections or areas administered hereunder, so long as such sections or areas are subject to a similar maintenance charge; and such Maintenance Fund may be expended by McCrory-Hallbeck or the Corporation for any purposes which, in the judgment of McCrory-Hallbeck or the Corporation, will be most effective in maintaining the property values in the Subdivision and such other sections or areas, including; but not by way of limitation; the lighting, improving in maintaining the streets and roads in the Subdivision, and such other sections or areas; constructing sidewalks; collecting and disposing of garbage, ashes or other refuge; employing policeman and/or watchmen; caring for vacant lots and trees thereon; fogging or spraying for control of mosquitoes or other insects; and other areas; maintenance of parkways and esplanades providing or subsidizing fire service or protection; owning, providing or maintaining recreational facilities; providing for the enforcement of the provisions of this instrument, including the aforesaid Reservations Restrictions and Covenants; reasonable compensation an reimbursement to members of the board of directors of the Corporation (but not McCrory-Hallbeck and members of the Committee with respect to services performed by such board and Committee members incident to their duties hereunder); for the maintenance, operation, repair, benefit and welfare of any club which might hereafter be established in the Subdivision or such other sections or area adjoining the Subdivision for residents of the Subdivision and others (and this provision shall not be interpreted to prohibit any club from charging fees, dues or other consideration for the privilege of using his facilities and obtaining the benefits of membership therein); and generally for doing any other thing necessary or desirable in the opinion of McCrory-Hallbeck or the Corporation to maintain or improve the Subdivision or such other section or areas administered hereunder.
-The use of the Maintenance Fund for any of these purposes is permissive and not mandatory, and the decision of McCrory-Hallbeck or the Corporation with respect thereto shall be final, so long as made in good faith.
+The maintenance charges collected shall be paid into the Maintenance Fund to be held and used for the benefit of all owners in the Subdivision and any other sections or areas administered hereunder, so long as such sections or areas are subject to a similar maintenance charge.
+The Maintenance Fund may be expended by the Corporation for any purposes which, in the judgment of the Corporation, will be most effective in maintaining the property values in the Subdivision and such other sections or areas, including; but not by way of limitation; the lighting, improving in maintaining the streets and roads in the Subdivision, and such other sections or areas; constructing sidewalks; collecting and disposing of garbage, ashes or other refuge; employing policeman and/or watchmen; caring for vacant lots and trees thereon; fogging or spraying for control of mosquitoes or other insects; and other areas; maintenance of parkways and esplanades providing or subsidizing fire service or protection; owning, providing or maintaining recreational facilities; providing for the enforcement of the provisions of this instrument, including the Covenants; reasonable compensation an reimbursement to members of the Board and the Committee; for the maintenance, operation, repair, benefit and welfare of any club which might hereafter be established in the Subdivision or such other sections or area adjoining the Subdivision for residents of the Subdivision and others (and this provision shall not be interpreted to prohibit any club from charging fees, dues or other consideration for the privilege of using his facilities and obtaining the benefits of membership therein); and generally for doing any other thing necessary or desirable in the opinion of the Corporation to maintain or improve the Subdivision or such other section or areas administered hereunder.
+The use of the Maintenance Fund for any of these purposes is permissive and not mandatory, and the decision of the Corporation with respect thereto shall be final, so long as made in good faith.

-In order to secure the payment of the maintenance charge hereby levied, a vendors’ lien shall be and is hereby reserved in the deed from McCrory-Hallbeck to the purchaser of each lot or portion thereof, which lien shall be enforceable through appropriate judicial proceeding by McCrory-Hallbeck or the Corporation.
-Said lien may be subordinated by McCrory-Hallbeck and the Corporation (by written instrument) to the lien or liens an any lender who hereafter lends money for the purchase of any property in the Subdivision, and/or for construction (including improvement) and/or permanent financing of improvements on any such property; such instruments of subordination to be in such form as McCrory-Hallbeck may deem appropriate.
+In order to secure the payment of the maintenance charge hereby levied, a vendors’ lien shall be and is hereby reserved in the deed to the purchaser of each lot or portion thereof, which lien shall be enforceable through appropriate judicial proceeding by the Corporation.
+Said lien may be subordinated by the Corporation (by written instrument) to the lien or liens an any lender who hereafter lends money for the purchase of any property in the Subdivision, and/or for construction (including improvement) and/or permanent financing of improvements on any such property; such instruments of subordination to be in such form as McCrory-Hallbeck may deem appropriate.